K4rdu5/K4rdu5/README.md

-I'm Lucas a student at Chalmers University of Technology studying Chemical Engineering with Engineering Physics.
+I'm Lucas, a student at Chalmers University of Technology studying Chemical Engineering with Engineering Physics.

-With a newly found passion for "coding"/"programming", I'm digging deeper into the python language to develop a deeper understanding and hone my skills to be able to make innovative and interesting programs.
+With a passion for "coding"/"programming", I further explore the wonderful world of python to develop a deeper understanding and hone my skills to be able to make innovative and interesting programs.

 My vision: Being able to create awesome projects that explore new areas of interest.